AltoCIef/AltoCIef/README.md

 <br>
 <img width="20" src="https://cdn-icons-png.flaticon.com/512/5198/5198216.png" alt="rp"> i never have this on but if i do, feel free to rp w me, fandom only
 <br> --------------------------------
-<br> i am a dr bright introject, despite this, i do not use the character, i am, however, okay with people using him .
+<br> i am a dr bright introject, despite this, i do not use the character, i am, however, okay with other people using him .